ongov/Ontario.ca-Jamstack-Toolkit/README.md

 ## Release History

+* 0.5.0 (2022-05-30): Enhance localeStrings to allow nesting of keys for better content organization, and to allow markdown in the localeStrings.
+README.md contains more details.

 * 0.4.0 (2022-05-17): Add option to use the application header from the Ontario Design System instead of the main Ontario.ca website header

 ## About the Jamstack Approach